Paschal meets Apple bigwigs as AIB seeks help-to-buy scheme extension

 It also says the Department of Finance is to spend €160,000 on a history book that doesn’t cover the property bubble, the blanket bank guarantee or the bailout programme.
 The book is being written to mark the department’s 100th anniversary in 2022 but will only cover the period from 1958 to 1999.

-The Sunday Times reports that ESB is sitting on a potential €150 million windfall if it moves to offload an approximately nine acre depot site it has on South Lotts Road, within walking distance of Google’s Dublin headquarters.
-The paper says the land sale would be the largest by a commercial semi-state company since RTÉ disposed of just under nine acres of land at its campus to Cairn Homes.
+The Sunday Times reports that ESB is sitting on a potential €150 million windfall if it moves to offload an approximately nine-acre depot site it has on South Lotts Road, within walking distance of Google’s Dublin headquarters.
+The paper says the land sale would be the largest by a commercial semi-State company since RTÉ disposed of just under nine acres of land at its Donnybrook campus to Cairn Homes.

 Biotech startup crashes